jul1278/IG-Stream/README.md

 to get around this modify the code in IGStreamingApi.cs at around line 552 and add the line:
 `` connectionInfo.StreamingTimeoutMillis = 15000;``

+This doesn't fix the problem but does seem to lessen it.

 I've also added an additional member function to IgStreamingApiClient to subscribe to the server heartbeat:

 ```